tokio-rs/website/content/docs/going-deeper/timers.md

 By default, an `Instant` stream is unbounded, i.e., it will continue yielding at the requested interval forever.
-The example uses `Stream::take` to limit the number of times `Interval` yields to 10.
+The example uses `Stream::take` to limit the number of times `Interval` yields, here limiting to a sequence of 10 events.
 So, the example will run for 0.9 seconds since the first of 10 values is yielded immediately.

 ## [Notes on the timer](#timer) {#timer}